- Online Study

 -

-Leadership (half subject)
+Leadership in Changing Times (half subject)

 Organisations face many adaptive challenges to survive and thrive in a complex and uncertain environment, driven by forces such as globalisation and technology.
 This subject helps students become leaders in this context.
 Leadership is particularly important in organisation structures that are flat, flexible, diverse and global.